Jordan Spieth's incredible putting technique... Revealed

 It is the best stroke in the modern game but how does it work?
 Here is Jordan Spieth's incredible putting technique...
 Revealed!

 If you are looking for a textbook illustration for how to stand to a golf ball with a putter in your hand, Jordan Spieth is your man.
 This is the cornerstone of Jordan Spieth’s incredible putting technique.
 He is perfectly square with his feet alignment matching his clubface.
 The ball is a fraction ahead of centre in his stance and this helps him strike the ball slightly on the upswing, to get the ball rolling sooner.
-The last point to notice is that his eyes are a fraction inside the ball-to-target line and that allows him to create a very gentle inside arc to his stroke in the backswing.
-He’s not trying to manipulate the head and create a straight back and through stroke – instead, it is all very natural movement.
+You will also notice that his eyes are a fraction inside the ball-to-target line and that allows him to create a very gentle inside arc to his stroke in the backswing.
+He’s not trying to manipulate the head and create a straight back and through stroke – instead, it is natural and instinctive.

 Spieth uses a left below right grip and this helps set your shoulders square at address.
 With right below left, the tendency is often to open the shoulders a fraction and that can cause you to cut across the ball through impact.
 Not a problem for Spieth.